laurenemilyto/lauren-to/README.md

 ## Hi there! :wave:

-Data scientist who enjoys using statistics, Python and SQL to wrangle data and drive continuous improvement.
+Data scientist who enjoys using statistics, Python and SQL to wrangle data.

 Lifelong learner currently studying Javascript and Machine Learning deployment.